-On 4 March 2022, PSI obtained a USD 25.0 million standby letter of credit from a bank to fulfill its contractual obligation under the SRIV contract.
+On 4 March 2022, PSI obtained a USD 25.0 million standby letter of credit (SBLOC) from a bank to fulfill its contractual obligation under the SRIV contract.
 The standby letter of credit is secured by a first priority lien in the shares and material assets of PSI, subject to certain exclusions, has normal and customary fees, and accrues interest quarterly in arrears at 4.0% per annum.
-Pursuant to the standby letter of credit, PSI is not permitted to pay any dividends without the bank's consent.
 Aker Capital AS holds 50.0% of the commitment.
-As of 31 December 2022, Philly Shipyard has paid fees of USD 544 thousand for further payment to Aker Capital AS pursuant to this arrangement.
+For the full year ending 31 December 2023, Philly Shipyard paid fees of USD 507 thousand (USD 544 thousand for the same period in 2022) for further payment to Aker Capital AS pursuant to this arrangement.